MichaelWilliams289/StudioLLM/README.md

 Then extract the file to your computer.

-Then open the script using VSCode, and open the terminal
+Then open the script using VSCode, and open the VSCode terminal

-Type the following command:
+Type the following command into the terminal:

 ```
 cd StudioLLM-main